Alice Walton Foundation, Washington Regional partner to form health system

 Walton announced the formation of the Whole Health Institute in January 2020 and plans for the Whole Health School of Medicine in March 2021.
 Both of the Bentonville organizations aim to reform health systems to make whole health more accessible.

-Washington Regional Medical System is a community-owned, locally governed, nonprofit organization located in Northwest Arkansas.
+Washington Regional Medical System is a community-owned, locally governed, nonprofit organization in Northwest Arkansas.
+It employs more than 3,300 people and serves the region with a 425-bed medical center in Fayetteville, among other facilities.

 Cleveland Clinic is a nonprofit, multi-specialty academic medical center that integrates clinical and hospital care with research and education.
 Located in Cleveland, Ohio, the hospital was named the No. 2 hospital in the nation in U.S. News & World Report's 2021-2022 rankings.